LUMI: Unsupervised Intent Clustering with Multiple Pseudo-Labels: Theoretical Foundations

+We provide a theoretical analysis of the label-level pooling here, noting that it constitutes only one component of our overall method.

-\subsection{Problem formulation}
+\subsection{Problem Formulation}

-We follow Lin et al.~\cite{lin2025spill} in formulating the problem of identifying intents from emerging data, with each cluster corresponding to a newly identified intent.
-Accordingly, there is a single collection of text data, denoted as $D = \{x_{i}\}_{i=1}^{N}$, where each data point $x_{i} \in D$ corresponds to an utterance, and $N$ is the total number of data points.
+Following established formulations of emerging intent discovery~\cite{zhang2023clusterllm,viswanathan-etal-2024-large,lin2025spill} we assume a collection of text data, denoted as $D = \{x_{i}\}_{i=1}^{N}$, where each data point $x_{i} \in D$ corresponds to a short text, and $N$ is the total number of data points.
 The task is to partition $D$ into $K$ cluster sets, denoted as $\{S_l\}^K_{l=1}$.
-We assume $K$ is known, but only for evaluation purposes.
-Our approach does not rely on a known $K$.
-This is unlike previous studies that assume the value of $K$ in their method pipeline~\cite{de2023idas,zhang2023clusterllm,feng2024llmedgerefine}.
+Our approach does not rely on a pre-defined $K$ to refine the representation of data points.
+This is unlike previous studies that involve known $K$ in their method~\cite{de2023idas,zhang2023clusterllm,feng2024llmedgerefine}.